Why Employee Engagement Initiatives Don’t Work (And What Employees Actually Respond To)

 Leadership decides:

-Employees are expected to “participate”.
+Leadership expects employees to ‘participate’.
 But real engagement doesn’t come from participation.
 It comes from ownership.

 Common breakdowns we see: